 * between 2010 – 2019.
 Data sourced from CAS (Crash Analysis System)

-This feedback and local knowledge on how the roads are used and what concerns people may have helps us determine if a speed limit change is the best thing we can do to improve safety for all road users.
+We have talked with communities in Northland and north Auckland about speeds on the state highways we are reviewing.
+We’ll use people’s feedback and local knowledge to help us determine if a speed limit change is the best thing we can do to improve safety for all road users.